FBI23/gobravo/src/pages/posts/Azimuth-Improvements.md

 ---
 Created for the people, by the people.
 Gobravo was created as a way to improve the lives of everyday Brazilians.

-Today, we have launched our transparent, decentralised safety and alerting app.
+Today, we have launched our transparent, decentralised safety and alerting web app.